Stone Medallions Installation Instructions

-If it is “hairline" cracks, fill it with clear epoxy (use a razor blade to go back and forth around the cracks to work the epoxy into cracks), clean the area with a razor blade as soon as the epoxy started to dry (when the epoxy is no longer liquid, feels like rubber, but not totally dry yet - this is the time that is very easy to clean with a blade.)
+If it is “hairline" cracks, fill it with clear epoxy (use a razor blade to go back and forth around the cracks to work the epoxy into cracks), clean the area with a razor blade as soon as the epoxy started to dry (about 30 min, when the epoxy is no longer liquid, feels like rubber, but not totally dry yet - this is the time that is very easy to clean with a blade.)
 No polishing is necessary.
 When the clear epoxy dries, it will look like natural crystallines that exist in Crema Marfil.

 Some people do mix the yellow color into the epoxy to get a better result.
 But matching the color of Crema Marfil will require some experimenting.
 Other installers mix honey color epoxy with white and a bit of grey pigments for beige colors.
 Do not put in a hardener (usually the less clear part in the 2 part epoxy) until you are satisfied with the color.You can use 2 part epoxy in plastic syringes sold in Hardware stores.
 Use the one that dries in at least 30-45 minutes.
 (The one that dries in 5 minutes is not strong enough.)

 Surface treatment options:

 Stone Medallions can also be treated at the factory to have a "tumbled" appearance, as shown in the photo below.